-- The journal strategy is continuously reviewed and redefined to improve the editorial process. - The external experts are qualified and diverse for playing consistent advisory or reviewer roles. - The promotion of Cell Biology is effective and directed to authors and readers. - Editorial advisors and reviewers get adequate recognition and credit of their contribution in the editorial process and article improvement. - All submitted manuscripts are equally considered and evaluated through a transparent and fair manner in line with the journal policies - All authors are equally considered with no regard to their origin, gender, revenues, belonging to institutions or independency.
+- Effective efforts are deployed toward the aim and scope of Cell Methods. - The journal strategy is continuously reviewed and redefined to improve the editorial process. - The external experts are qualified and diverse for playing consistent advisory or reviewer roles. - The promotion of Cell Methods is effective and directed to authors and readers. - Editorial advisors and reviewers get adequate recognition and credit of their contribution in the editorial process and article improvement. - All submitted manuscripts are equally considered and evaluated through a transparent and fair manner in line with the journal policies - All authors are equally considered with no regard to their origin, gender, revenues, belonging to institutions or independency.
 This is consistent with Rviews Press and the journal policies. - Accepted articles are timely published, indexed and preserved in long-term plans in the adequate forms on relevant platforms.

-The role of editor-in-chief of Cell Biology can be assumed by individuals qualified by Rviews Press as holding all the necessary qualifications for getting the journal to a higher level according to the journal objectives and the mission and vision of Rviews Press.
+The role of editor-in-chief of Cell Methods can be assumed by individuals qualified by Rviews Press as holding all the necessary qualifications for getting the journal to a higher level according to the journal objectives and the mission and vision of Rviews Press.